Talk to a Lawyer About Your Wrongful Termination Claims

 - Problems with supervisors or managers related to whistleblower activity or supporting the legitimate complaint of a co-worker through cooperation with internal or government investigations

 Circumstances suggesting wrongful termination can even exist in cases that appear to be budget- or market-motivated downsizing or layoff situations.
-Just as employers have become more sophisticated in disguising unlawful treatment of their employees, our lawyers take a highly sophisticated approach to the investigation, presentation, negotiation and proof of wrongful termination claims.
+Just as employers have become more sophisticated in disguising unlawful treatment of their employees, our lawyers take a highly sophisticated approach to the investigation, presentation, negotiation, and proof of wrongful termination claims.

 Call Us For Free Legal Advice On Wrongful Termination Laws

-Our wrongful termination attorney in Minneapolis also advise and represent employees whose termination might involve breach of a contract of employment, severance issues, or partnership dissolution problems, as when an ousted professional or manager also owns an equity stake in the enterprise.
+Our wrongful termination attorney in Minneapolis also advises and represent employees whose termination might involve breach of a contract of employment, severance issues, or partnership dissolution problems, as when an ousted professional or manager also owns an equity stake in the enterprise.